lucidrains/perfusion-pytorch/README.md

 ## Perfusion - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2305.01644">Key-Locked Rank One Editing</a>
+Implementation of <a href="https://arxiv.org/abs/2305.01644">Key-Locked Rank One Editing</a>. <a href="https://research.nvidia.com/labs/par/Perfusion/">Project page</a>

 ## Citations